Princeton Maya Vase with God L

 The Princeton Vase is a noted example of Late Classic Maya ceramics in codex style.
-It was illegally looted and now held by Princeton University Art Museum.
+It was illegally looted and is now held by Princeton University Art Museum.
 Originally serving as a drinking vessel for chocolate, it depicts a throne room occupied by an aged deity, wearing an owl headdress, and by five young women surrounding him.
 In front of the throne, a bound captive is being decapitated by two masked men.
 This scene was long believed to refer to an episode in the Popol Vuh.
 The vase is said to be comparable to the Jaguar Baby vase in New York City's Metropolitan Museum of Art.

 Description

 The vase, with an overall cream and incidental orange and brown-black slip, as well as traces of post-fire Maya blue pigment, dates to the Late Classic period of Maya civilization (late 7th or early 8th century).
 It originated in the Nakbé region, Mirador Basin, Petén, Guatemala.
 A photograph of it was first published in M.D.
 Coe's The Maya Scribe and His World (1973).

 Toward the rim of the vase, above the painted scene, formulaic texts consecrate the vessel, specifying its purpose as a drinking vessel for chocolate, and designating its owner, a lord named Muwaan K'uk.
 The vase would have been used in courtly feasts similar to the one depicted.
 The main surface of the vessel shows a calligraphic painting, executed with graceful, sure lines, of a theatrically composed mythological scene.
 Subtle visual devices, including one woman tapping the foot of another while her face points to the left, direct the viewer to turn the drinking vessel, allowing for a temporal unfolding as part of the viewing experience.